Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $240 per person.

 Royal Shakespeare Theatre performance

-Visits to Shakespeare's Birthplace and Anne Hathaway's Cottage: Visit to Holy Trinity Parish Church
+Visits to Shakespeare's Birthplace and Anne Hathaway's Cottage: Visit to Stratford's Holy Trinity Parish Church

 Guided Ghost Walking Tour